 Meanwhile, one alleged that bribery had most likely occurred in the project and urged the Malaysian Anti-Corruption Commission (MACC) to conduct an investigation.

-What do you think of the upgrade?
+What do you think of the upgrades?
 Share with us in the comments!

 READ ALSO: